 - Porkapalooza is a KCBS-sanctioned competition.
 If you have not already done so, familiarize yourself with the competition rules prior to applying.
-A BBQ team information guide is available for further reference.
+A BBQ team information guide will be made available for further reference.

 - Porkapalooza is a two-day festival with an optional category on Saturday and traditional KCBS categories (Chicken, Ribs, Pork, Beef Brisket) on Sunday.
 KCBS categories are not optional, and all teams must compete in all KCBS categories.